North Athens Downtown Development Project

 The North Athens Project is planned to consist of the redevelopment of the 12-acre site currently known as Bethel Midtown Village at 105 and 155 Hickman Drive and may include adjacent areas.
 The North Athens Project would include a mixture of housing types, land uses, and density as part of a mixed-use/mixed income development.

-If the Special Purpose Local Option Sales Tax (SPLOST) 2020 program referendum passes on November 5, 2019, the MOU agrees to provide funding for the North Athens Project through $39 million from the $44.5 million Affordable Housing Project included in the SPLOST 2020 program.
+The MOU agrees to provide funding for the North Athens Project through $39 million from the $44.5 million Affordable Housing Project included in the SPLOST 2020 program passed by voters on November 5, 2019.
 These funds would be used for governmentally-owned components of the North Athens Project or infrastructure supporting it.

 This may take the form of direct expenditures by ACCGov in public infrastructure such as streets, curbing, sidewalks, lighting, utilities, public parking facilities, parks, recreation facilities, and other public facilities or to AHA to expend in support of providing affordable housing such as interests in land, public parking, and investment in affordable housing facilities for this project.